|

 scripts are powerful in guiding such

-these is the issue, including how the past and
+issue, including how the past and the present

 The

-heritage site involving a ruined castle on a
+study of a heritage site involving a ruined

 for the romantic gaze, and a, with a much more